 What is Early Action?

-In the case of Early Action (also called EA), you apply to colleges early and receive a decision in advance of the institution’s regular response date, according to the National Association of College Admission Counseling (NACAC).
+In the case of Early Action (also called EA), you apply to colleges early and generally receive a decision in advance of the institution’s regular response date.
 It is a non-binding decision, which means that you are not required to commit to the institution in the case of Early Action.
 You are also able to compare financial and merit aid awards from the colleges you are accepted at to ensure the best affordability option.

 Early Action applications are usually due on or before November 1 of your senior year, and you will typically hear back around mid-December to early January.